ursulka/VesselDet_S2/README.md

 # VesselDet_S2
-Vessel detection and classification algorithm from Sentinel-2 images in R
+Vessel detection and classification algorithm from Sentinel-2 images in R. The algorithm is provided to the scientific community for non-commercial and non-military purposes.

 "VesselDet_S" is an open-source R package to detect and classify vessels using Sentinel-2 optical images (Level 1C).